-- a.
-Full-time Employee.
-An employee scheduled to work forty (40) hours per week in a seven (7) day period; or designated hospital personnel scheduled to work eighty (80) hours in a fourteen (14) day period. - b.
-Part-time Employee.
+- A. Full-time Employee.
+An employee scheduled to work forty (40) hours per week in a seven (7) day period; or designated hospital personnel scheduled to work eighty (80) hours in a fourteen (14) day period. - B. Part-time Employee.
 An employee scheduled to work less than forty (40) hours per week in a seven (7) day period; or designated hospital personnel scheduled to work less than eighty (80) hours in a fourteen (14) day period.
-Part-time employees shall receive all benefits of employment on a pro-rata basis, except health benefits coverage that is determined by the state. - c.
-Work Shift.
-The hours an employee is scheduled to work each workday in a workweek. - d.
-Workday.
-One of seven (7) consecutive, twenty-four (24) hour periods in a workweek. - e.
-Work Schedules.
+Part-time employees shall receive all benefits of employment on a pro-rata basis, except health benefits coverage that is determined by the state. - C. Work Shift.
+The hours an employee is scheduled to work each workday in a workweek. - D. Workday.
+One of seven (7) consecutive, twenty-four (24) hour periods in a workweek. - E. Work Schedules.
 Workweeks and work shifts of different numbers of hours may be established by the Employer in order to meet business and customer service needs, as long as the work schedules meet federal and state laws.

-9.3.
-Rest, Meal and Clean-up Periods.
+9.3 Meal and Rest Breaks.